 Real talk: people tend to doze off when it comes to talking numbers, so you’ll want to keep things concise.

-However, it’s important to show the value of your day-to-day, so this is your chance to highlight your wins, show how you’re supporting the business’ goals, and point out trends or opportunities.
+This is your chance to highlight your wins, show how you’re supporting business goals, and point out trends or opportunities.

 how i find the metrics for my monthly report is between me and god— WorkInSocialTheySaid (@WorkInSociaI) November 3, 2021

 Remember: this is a monthly social media report.
 Unlike your quarterly or yearly analysis, this report should be much more succinct.